BestTimesToVisit.com Logo

 Buses (Delhi Transport Corporation - DTC)

 Cost:₹10-₹30 per ride, depending on distance.
-Exact fare is paid in cash upon boarding.
+Exact change is usually required.

 Cycle Rickshaws

 Tip:Negotiate the fare before you start.
-Be aware of traffic and potential safety concerns in busy areas.
 Tip generously for good service.
+Be mindful of traffic and your belongings.

 Similar Destinations